yig/GMU-CS425/README.md

 5. Manage game objects (`EntityManager`).
 6. Add scripting support (`ScriptManager`).

 We'll put our engine source code in a new directory called `src` next to `demo`.
 Create a file named something like `Engine.h`.
 The `Engine.h` header will declare an `Engine` class that stores all of the various managers, starts them up, runs the game loop, and shuts the managers down.
-We will also need a new target in our `xmake.lua`, a library for our engine.
+We will also need a new target in our `CMakeLists.txt`, a library for our engine.
 Since I'm calling mine `illengine`, that's what I'm calling this target.
-Let's make it a `static` library, since those are usually less trouble.
+Let's make it a static library, since those are usually less trouble.
 (Our operating system doesn't have to worry about finding them dynamically.)
+Place the following in your `CMakeLists.txt` above `add_executable( helloworld ... )`:

 ```
-target("illengine")
-    set_kind("static")
-    set_languages("cxx17")
+## Declare the engine library
+add_library( illengine STATIC
+    src/Engine.cpp
+    )
+set_target_properties( illengine PROPERTIES CXX_STANDARD 20 )

-    -- Declare our engine's header path.
+## Declare our engine's header path.
-    -- This allows targets that depend on the engine to #include them.
+## This allows targets that depend on the engine to #include them.
-    add_includedirs("src", {public = true})

-    -- Add all .cpp files in the `src` directory.
-    add_files("src/*.cpp")
+target_include_directories( illengine PUBLIC src )
 ```

-Let's make our `helloworld` target depend on `illengine` by adding the line `add_deps("illengine")` to it:
+Let's make our `helloworld` target depend on `illengine` by adding the line `target_link_libraries( helloworld PRIVATE illengine )` to it:

 ```
-target("helloworld")
-    set_kind("binary")
-    set_languages("cxx17")

-    add_deps("illengine")

-    add_files("demo/helloworld.cpp")
+add_executable( helloworld demo/helloworld.cpp )
+set_target_properties( helloworld PROPERTIES CXX_STANDARD 20 )
+target_link_libraries( helloworld PRIVATE illengine )
 ```

 ### Digression on C++ Software Design